COBB 3" Stainless Steel Downpipe with a Catalytic Converter for all 2013, 2014 and 2015 Focus STs.

 Full stainless steel construction means the COBB downpipe holds up to the elements extremely well with high quality metal.
 Beautiful TIG welds seal all seams perfectly, resulting in zero exhaust leaks.
 CNC mandrel bent tubing creates the perfect fit every time for a no-hassle installation.
 Tubing is 3" in diameter with a 4" flex section.
 The COBB downpipe features a 200 cell count Magnaflow catalytic converter.
-The high flowing cat decreases restriction for better exhaust flow while staying street legal.
+The high flowing cat decreases restriction for better exhaust flow while.
 The COBB downpipe bolts up to your factory turbo with a V-band flange as well as your factory or stock style aftermarket cat-back.
 Includes 2-1/2" and 3" gaskets to match stock or aftermarket cat-backs.

 Tech Tip: The flange on this 3" downpipe will work with smaller diameter cat-back exhaust systems, such as 2-1/4" and 2-1/2".
 CJ Pony Parts has installed a variety of 3" downpipes onto smaller diameter cat-back systems without any issues.

 The COBB 3" cat-back exhaust system is a perfect compliment for COBB's 3" catted downpipe.
 You can take full advantage of COBB power by upgrading to a full turbo-back exhaust system that includes the cat-back exhaust and downpipe.
 For the ultimate upgrade, you can then pair the full turbo-back exhaust with a COBB Accessport V3 for an amazing bump in power.

 Order COBB's 3" Stainless Steel Downpipe with a Catalytic Converter for your 2013-2014 Focus ST from CJ Pony Parts today!